 There have been a few studies looking at the effectiveness of acupuncture for treating thyroid disease.
 A 2018 overview of such research found several to be promising.
-Also, the British Acupuncture Council cites several specific ways in which acupuncture helps treat thyroid disease, such as:
+There are many ways acupuncture can help, such as:

 - Regulating levels of thyroid hormones

 - Reducing sensitivity to pain and stress

 - Promoting relaxation

 - Improving muscle stiffness and joint mobility

 - Increasing blood circulation in small blood vessels